rangle/ngCourse2/handout/features/es6.md

 # ES6

 JavaScript was created in 1995, but the language is still thriving today.
-There are subsets, supersets, current versions, and an upcoming version, ES6, that brings a lot of new features.
+There are subsets, supersets, current versions and an upcoming version, ES6, that brings a lot of new features.

 Some of the highlights: